Camera Suggestions for your IMG Expedition

 For those short on time, here's the quick list of recommended Point-n-Shoot cameras:

-- Fuji X30: Not as pocketable as the above camera, but the most robust build, with jaw dropping image quality for a camera of this size and price.
+- Fuji X30: Not as pocketable as the above cameras, but the most robust build, with jaw dropping image quality for a camera of this size and price.
 The manual zoom is a huge battery saver in cold conditions!
 (My personal choice.)